 You will need to be baptized before you are confirmed.
 If you were not baptized as a child and want to make a commitment of faith, you can be baptized and confirmed in the same service, or baptized at a separate service shortly before your confirmation.

 Our vicar will be happy to discuss this with you.
-Speak to him after the service on Sunday morning or contact him here.
+Speak to them after the service on Sunday morning or contact us here.